sebanc/linuxloops/Readme/Live-image.md

 # LinuxLoops live image

-A linuxLoops live image is available in the releases section of github.
+A linuxLoops live image is available in the releases section of this github repository.

-This live image contains a full system with linuxloops installed by default to make the installation process even easier.
+This live image contains a Debian system with linuxloops installed by default to make the installation process even easier.
-Note: you can use install the grub configuration on a linuxloops live USB to boot images installed on your hdd.
+You can also install disk images grub boot configurations to the linuxLoops live image.

+The default password for the "live" user account is: "linuxloops".

+✔ Base Requirements:
+- x86_64 based computer with UEFI BIOS.
+- Administrative privileges on the device.
+- A 16GB (or more) USB flashdrive.

 ## With Linux

 Download the live image and run the following command to write it to the disk (this example assumes your drive is /dev/sdX:

 `7z x linuxloops_live_XXXXXXXX.7z linuxloops_live_*.img -so | sudo tee /dev/sdX`

+Reboot your computer and select the USB flashdrive from the UEFI boot menu.

 ## With Windows